Level of Study

-Written mid-term exam, counts 20% of the final grade and is valid for two semester.
+Written mid-term exam, counts 20% of the final grade (valid for the semester it has been approved and the following semester).
 Must have attended the mid-term exam to take the final oral exam.

-Final oral exam, 45 min, counts 80% of the grade, must be passed.
-No auxiliaries allowed for the exam.
+Final oral exam, 40 min, counts 80% of the grade, must be passed.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.